The Must Have Guide

 Time Management : Reading Comprehension

-For each passage you read, you’re going to answer two to four questions and so the time spent on that passage is so valuable.
-That’s four times the value of one TC1 question.
-So you need to take RC seriously.
+For each passage you read, you’re going to answer 2 to 4 questions and so the time spent on that passage is so valuable.
+That’s 4 times the value of one TC1 question.
+So you need to take GRE Reading Comprehension seriously.

 What you want to do is read the passage really thoroughly the first time and avoid rereading it ever again.
 The reason we stress all this is because for every question you cannot be falling through that passage.
 It is complex, it is not easy to go back to just one sentence and understand what it’s saying.